matcha-time/API/crates/mms-api/README.md

     }
   }
   ```
+  - Sets HTTP-only `auth_token` cookie containing JWT
   - **Errors:**
     - `401 Unauthorized` - Invalid email or password
     - `500 Internal Server Error` - Server error

-**Note:** Both registration and login endpoints set an HTTP-only cookie (`auth_token`) containing the JWT token, in addition to returning it in the response body.
+**Note:** All authentication endpoints (registration, login, OAuth callback) set an HTTP-only cookie (`auth_token`) containing the JWT token, in addition to returning it in the response body.
+The JWT is also used for authenticating protected endpoints.

 ## Roadmaps